VidhiBhanderi/Iris-Flower-classification/README.md

-# Iris Flower Classification
+# Classification of Iris Flowers
-DataScience Internship Projects:
+Internship Projects in Data Science:
-This particular ML project is usually referred to as the “Hello World” of Machine Learning.
-The iris flowers dataset contains numeric attributes, and it is perfect for beginners to learn about supervised ML algorithms, mainly how to load and handle data.
-Also, since this is a small dataset, it can easily fit in memory without requiring special transformations or scaling capabilities.
+This specific machine learning project is commonly known as the introductory "Hello World" example in the field.
+The dataset used for classifying iris flowers consists of numerical attributes, making it an ideal starting point for beginners to understand supervised machine learning algorithms and gain knowledge in handling and loading data.
+Additionally, due to its small size, this dataset can be easily accommodated in memory without the need for complex transformations or scaling operations.